-(Please be reminded that this article is written within the scope of photography as an ARTISTIC material.)
+(written within the scope of photography as an artistic material.)

 Defining whether some pictures are good (or not), always lies inside our perception.
 That is what I think would mainly influence us to determine whether certain pictures worth to keep.